Royal West Norfolk Golf Club: Course Review, Tee Times and Key Info

 RANKINGS

-Laid out in 1892 by Holcombe Ingleby, a prominent and popular politician, relatively little has changed in the intervening 121 years.
+Laid out in 1892 by Holcombe Ingleby, a prominent and popular politician, relatively little has changed over the course of 123 years.
 Of course, the ‘naturalness’ of this spit of marshland twixt field and sea is part of its charm and appeal, with the par-5 8th and par-4 9th playing very differently at high tide when there’s water to cross on both.

 You’ll encounter great variety and some uniquely memorable holes among the sleepered bunkers, elevated greens, salt marshes and sand dunes.
 The 3rd and 4th, with their sleepered bunkers and banks, stand out early on, while the blind drive on the 5th will leave you coming over the crest full of anticipation or trepidation depending on where you’ve hit it.